 How do I apply?

-To apply for the job seeker visa from India, you must follow this.
+To apply for the job seeker visa for Germany from India, you must follow this.

 Frequently asked questions about Job Seeker Visa